Y4gizE/PingAlertService/README.md

 2. Open the project in your preferred Java development environment (e.g., Apache NetBeans 18).
 3. Update the IP addresses and email settings in the `WindowsService.java` file.
 4. Compile and run the `WindowsService.java` file.

+**Note:** Remember to add the contents of the zip file to your IDE's library or classpath.
+This ensures that the required dependencies are available during compilation and runtime.

 ## Usage